UANATACA/ONESHOT-REPO/oneshot_gui.md

 # What it is

 <div style="text-align: justify">
-The solution for electronic signature with a One Time certificate issue.
-One-Shot API is the solution for Uanataca One-Shot Signature service, a complete option for the electronic signature of documents within your application or web.
+One-Shot represents the solution for electronic signatures based on a single-use certificate issuance.
+One-Shot API is the solution for Uanataca One-Shot Signature service, a complete option that can be implemented as part of your application or web.
 <br></br>
-It is designed so that no sensitive data has to be sent away from your premises, as only hashes of the documents to be signed need to be transmitted to the signature service.
-Documents are signed through the creation of single-use digital certificates, which are created at the moment for immediately be used to electronically sign all documents included in a given transaction.
+It is designed in such a way that no sensitive data has to be sent away from your premises, as only hashes of the documents to be signed need to be transmitted to the signature service.
+Documents are signed by means of the creation of single-use digital certificates, which are created at the moment of the signature operation for immediate use to electronically sign all documents included.
 <br></br>
-Electronic signatures include a time stamp, providing to the document signature with a reliable date and time.
+Electronic signatures include a time stamp, providing a document signature with a reliable date and time.
-<br></br>
-Through this system we offer our One-shot Signature service, an autonomous solution adapting to multiple use cases.

 </div>

 # How it works

 <div style="text-align: justify">
-The API is given with One-Shot Optimizer that is a server system exposing http RESTful API by means of which, business applications are enabled to require the electronic signature.
+The API is given with a module called One-Shot Optimizer, a server system that exposes our One-Shot HTTP RESTful API through which business applications are able to process their electronic signature requests.
 <br></br>
-One-Shot Optimizer performs the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
-The documents to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
+One-Shot Optimizer performs the most computationally expensive workload of the signature process, thus reducing data traffic on the local network and performing most cryptographic hardware acceleration.
+The documents to be signed are processed in the customer business layer and are not send to Uanataca Services since a hash of the document is sent, created from a hash algorithm.
 <br></br>
-Uanataca is a Qualified Trusted Service Provider that issue digital certificates by a trusted Certification Authority (CA).
-The role of Registration Authority Officials (RAO) is needed to add new user requests to the infrastructure and so request the creation of new digital certificates for its users.
-Each of these certificates can then be used to electronically sign documents.
+Uanataca is a Qualified Trusted Service Provider that issues digital certificates by means of its own trusted Certification Authority (CA).
+Additionally, the role of the Registration Authority Officials (RAO) is vital in the process as they manage every request for new digital certificates that is received from new users.
+Issued certificates can be used to electronically sign documents.
 <br></br>
 One-Shot Signature certificates are generated on the spot every time a new set of documents requires a signature.
-Through the One-Shot Signature service, you will play the role of a RAO, providing identifying data for each user and requesting the generation of signature certificates.
-Once user registration data has been provided and the certificate is ready to be generated, the end user will activate the generation of the digital certificate and complete the signature procedure.
+Through One-Shot Signature service you will play RAO's role, providing identification data for each user and requesting the generation of signature certificates.
+Once user registration data has been provided and the certificate is ready to be issued, the end user triggers the generation of the digital certificate.
+This action completes the signature procedure.
 <br></br>
-The electronic signatures are performed in Uanataca Trusted Service Center side, where signature keys are generated and stored in a Qualified Electronic Signature Creation Device (QSCD) system.
+The electronic signatures are performed on Uanataca Trusted Service Center side, where signature keys are generated and stored in a Qualified Electronic Signature Creation Device (QSCD) system.
 </div>
 <br></br>